azerum/recursed/readme.md

-Solutions to esoteric task I've once given to my friend who wanted to learn more about recusion.
+Solutions to esoteric task I've once given to my friend who wanted to learn more about recusion and functional programming.
 The task is to implement all functions bellow (hopefully it's clear what they should do from their names):

 - min(array)